liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 listed in the `<column />` elements.

 Once Service Builder reads the `service.xml` file, you can define your entities.
-Liferay IDE makes it very easy to define entities in your application's `service.xml` file.
+Liferay @ide@ makes it very easy to define entities in your application's `service.xml` file.
 To define a custom entity, follow these steps:

 1. Create the `service.xml` file in your project's `*-service` module.
 It